cbartholomew69/project-vagabond-demo/README.md

 * Validate URL to ensure user enters a valid image URL

-* Trello for user stories
+* Trello for tracking user stories

 ___